lkoepsel/AVR_C/README.md

 ### simple:
 Demo file from avr-gcc on-line User Manual [Simple Project](https://www.nongnu.org/avr-libc/user-manual/group__demo__project.html), edited specific to ATmega328P.
 It is well-worth reviewing as it shows how to use an interrupt.
 The best way to understand it, is to use a scope (Labrador) to view the waveform change.

+### tenthTimer:
+Uses the simple framework from above to create a interrupt-based timer which provides a 100Hz signal (10ms period) with a 50% duty cycle.
+Could be used for multi-tasking, long counters etc.

 ### usart:
 Demo file for testing the serial interface (USB).
 Requires a serial program like minicom or Putty to test.

+Examples make use of a great Makefile courtesy of Elliot William's in his book [Make: AVR Programming](https://www.oreilly.com/library/view/make-avr-programming/9781449356484/).
+I highly recommend the book and used it extensively to understand how to program the ATmega328P (Arduino UNO) from scratch.

 Specific lines to be aware of:
 ```bash